decc/twenty-fifty/README.md

 Should return something starting 'ruby 2.1'.
 If it does not, try going through the steps in the util/setup_ubuntu-12.04.sh

+## The easy steps

+If you have a Ubuntu Linux 12.04 server, try:

+    cd util
+    bash setup-ubuntu-12.04.sh

+Otherwise, take a look at that file for the depdencies, or read on.

 ## Steps

+In theory, if you follow these steps, then everything that the code depends on should be installed automatically.
+In practice, life is never so simple.

 1. Install ruby 2.0 or greater (including development headers) - 2.1 is preferred for its lower memory usage
 2. 'gem install bundler' or 'sudo gem install bundler'